Department of Planning and Environment: Formation

 The establishment of a new planning department was announced in April 2019 following the 2019 state election.
 The new department would be formed from the merger of the Department of Planning and Environment and Department of Industry, the latter formed in July 2015.
 The new department was originally planned to be named the Department of Planning and Industry.
 The Office of Local Government and the Office of Environment and Heritage (OEH) would also be abolished and merged into the new department.
 The heritage functions of the OEH were an exception and would be assumed by the Heritage Branch within Department of Premier and Cabinet, later known as Heritage NSW.
 The abolition of the OEH and the lack of the word "Environment" in the name of the new department generated criticism from OEH staff, environmental groups and the opposition.
 In May 2019, the "Environment" word was added to the proposed name.

 All proposed changes took effect on 1 July 2019 and the new department was established.
-The new Department was initially spread across a number of sites, mostly in the Sydney CBD.
-In January and February 2020, the Department relocated and consolidated most of its staff in a newly-built tower at 4 Parramatta Square.
-Shortly after moving into the building, the Department was criticised by unions and some staff for spending $1,246,000 fitting out its new offices with indoor plants.
+The new department was initially spread across a number of sites, mostly in the Sydney CBD.
+In January and February 2020, the department relocated and consolidated most of its staff in a newly built tower at 4 Parramatta Square.
+Shortly after moving into the building, the department was criticised by unions and some staff for spending $1,246,000 fitting out its new offices with indoor plants.
 The expenditure was not supported by the planning minister, Rob Stokes.

 In April 2020, the Regions, Industry, Agriculture and Resources division of DPIE was spun out as the Department of Regional NSW, a separate government department.
 On 21 December 2021, the reduced DPIE was renamed back the Department of Planning and Environment.

 Heritage NSW was transferred back from the Department of Premier and Cabinet to the Department of Planning and Environment on 1 April 2022.

 Legislation to create the Greater Sydney Parklands Trust passed on 29 March 2022, which would comprise Centennial Parklands (including Moore Park and Queens Park), Western Sydney Parklands, Parramatta Park, Callan Park and Fernhill Estate and their individual park trusts.
 The trust, along with the Luna Park Reserve Trust, Place Management NSW and the Royal Botanic Gardens and Domain Trust, were transferred from DoPE to Transport for NSW on 1 April 2022.

+Dissolution

+Following a media release on 18 August 2023, it was announced that, as of 1 January 2024, the department would be split into two new entities: the Department of Climate Change, Energy, the Environment and Water, and the Department of Planning, Housing and Infrastructure.
+The former would also be joined by the Office of Energy and Climate Change, which was until then a part of the New South Wales Treasury.

 Structure

-The Department is the lead agency in the Planning and Environment cluster, led by Secretary, presently Kiersten Fishburn since October 2021.
+Until its dissolution in 2024, the department was the lead agency in the Planning and Environment cluster, led by Secretary, at the time, Kiersten Fishburn since October 2021.

 Between June 2021 and December 2021, the department was made up of six core delivery groups: